-Kevin Chong wrote for the Globe and Mail: "Her brooding, wind-swept scenes highlight tensions not only between the sky and land, but also between the physical landscape and the world of the mind."Bakes received a BFA from Emily Carr University of Art and Design in 1998 and began exhibiting in 2002.
+As Kevin Chong wrote for the Globe and Mail, "Her brooding, wind-swept scenes highlight tensions not only between the sky and land, but also between the physical landscape and the world of the mind."Bakes received a BFA from Emily Carr University of Art and Design in 1998 and began exhibiting in 2002.
 She lives and works on Vancouver Island, British Columbia.

-Her work has been placed in numerous private collections across North America and Europe, and in permanent collections with Emaar Properties, Dubai, UAE, Enunciate Conferencing, Toronto Dominion Bank, UBC Psychiatric Hospital, Vancouver General Hospital, St. Paul's Hospital in Vancouver, BC. and Swedish Hospital in Seattle.
+Her work has been placed in numerous private collections across North America and Europe, and in permanent collections with Dubai's Emaar Properties, Enunciate Conferencing, Toronto Dominion Bank, UBC Psychiatric Hospital, Vancouver General Hospital, St. Paul's Hospital in Vancouver, BC. and Swedish Hospital in Seattle.